C3zzsx/LInjector/README.md

 Written in C#, with .NET Framework 4.8, you can use any build architecture.\
 I apologize for the uncommented code.
 If you have any questions, you can contact me via my Discord Server.

-## How to Build?
-To edit the Forms, first compile.
-For any reason, forms can't load if not compiled.
-If you opened the forms before compiling, restart Visual Studio, and your problem should be fixed.
-- Clone the repository :  `gh repo clone LExteamz/LInjector`
-- Open LInjector.sln in Visual Studio 2022.
-- Set Release x86
-- Build Solution (CTRL + SHIFT + B)

 ## Why LInjector?
 Well, here are some reasons: